 Special Situations Investing Group II, LLC, an affiliate of Goldman Sachs & Co.
-LLC (sometimes referred to in this prospectus as "SSIG"), holds a warrant to purchase shares of our common stock, which we refer to in this prospectus as the "GS Warrant."
+LLC, holds a warrant to purchase shares of our common stock, which we refer to in this prospectus as the "GS Warrant."
 The GS Warrant will automatically exercise on a cashless basis immediately prior to the closing of this offering in accordance with its terms.
-The GS Warrant is initially issuable for 7,146,490 shares of our common stock at an exercise price of \$0.0001 per share; provided that the number of shares issuable upon the exercise of the GS Warrant in connection with an initial public offering is subject to certain adjustments based on the equity valuation implied by the midpoint of the price range set forth on the cover page of the preliminary prospectus related to such offering.
-After giving effect to such adjustments, we expect to issue shares of our common stock to SSIG upon the automatic cashless exercise of the GS Warrant in connection with this offering.
+The GS Warrant is initially issuable for 1,588,109 shares of our common stock at an exercise price of \$0.0001 per share; provided that the number of shares issuable upon the exercise of the GS Warrant in connection with this offering will be subject to certain adjustments based on the equity valuation implied by the initial public offering price per share in this offering.
+Based on an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, we expect to issue shares of our common stock upon the automatic cashless exercise of the GS Warrant.